 For example, if a person has some pre-existing health issues it would be better to be careful and check with his or her doctor before moving forward.

-While agmatine sulphate is certainly a great product for managing a host of health related issues, and also perhaps as a stimulant its credentials as performance enhancer and body builder still needs to be studied in some more detail.
+While agmatine sulfate is certainly a great product for managing a host of health-related issues, and also perhaps as a stimulant its credentials as a performance enhancer and bodybuilder still need to be studied in some more detail.